Jason Mitchell’s Character On ‘The Chi’ Will Be Killed Off

 In an interview following Mitchell’s firing, the show’s creator, Lena Waithe, admitted she became aware of the allegations against the actor at the end of the show’s first season.
 Waithe said she believed the situation would have been resolved after a human resources intervention, which included sexual harassment training sessions.
 She also said she spoke directly to the actor, but his negative behavior continued during the show’s second season.

 After the incident, Waithe faced backlash from critics for the way she handled the situation.
-Waithe addressed the criticism by saying, she regrets not having done more after learning of Mitchell’s transgressions, according to a separate report from Variety.
+Waithe addressed the criticism by saying she regrets not having done more after learning of Mitchell’s transgressions, according to a separate report from Variety.

 “For anyone to say I would stand by while a woman is being mistreated or harassed and not doing anything is just not true, it’s not who I am,” she said.
 “I was trying to put people in power to change, but ultimately that wasn’t the answer, I’m always the answer and that’s the biggest lesson I’ve learned in all of this.”